spacecowboy/NotePad/documents/TUTORIAL.md

 With that you have the minimal view shown in the picture.
 You can click the note to open a page to edit it.
 To re-configure the widget, you will have to delete it and make a new one.

+## Emoji tags 🏷️

+You can use emojis as tags.
+Use the emoji panel on your keyboard app to write an emoji on a note.
+When you search the emoji, only notes that contain it will appear in the results.
+You have complete controls on what tags you use for finance 💵, purchases 🛒, medical ⚕️, ideas 💭, and so on.
+These tags are easy to add, remove and combine as you see fit.

 ## Learn more